couper64/hardcode/README.md

 ### Section 2.2 Virtualisation
 When working with VirtualBox, to enable bridge network, it is a simple matter of changing networking adapter in the settings of the progam to bridge adapter with the real ethernet adapter selected below.
 However, VirtualBox doesn't let us do hardware passthrough or, at least, I didn't find a definite answer to this on the internet.
 Otherwise, VirtualBox is a very useful piece of software that I use from time to time to experiment with various OS and new software.

 Moving to QEMU/KVM, to allow virtual machines to connect to outside world the host's network should be reconfigured.
-First, we create bridge interface.
+To install QEMU/KVM with Virtual Manager to the following:

+    sudo apt install qemu-kvm libvirt-daemon libvirt-daemon-system bridge-utils virt-manager

+Usually, on Ubuntu 24.04.1, user is already part of `libvirt`, so we just need to add the user to the `kvm` group.

+    sudo adduser $USER kvm

+Once the user is added to the groups, I would suggest rebooting.
+After reboot, we can check if the installation is correct by checking if there are any virtual machines on the system.

+    sudo virsh list --all

+Or, we can check status of the `libvirt` daemon.

+    sudo systemctl status libvirtd

+Then, we can create bridge interface.
+Although, the default *NAT* allows VMs to communicate with the host and each other.
+And, through port forwarding on the host, we can expose the VMs to the outside world.

     nmcli con show
     nmcli con add ifname br0 type bridge con-name br0